-The trip starts by crossing the fjord by motorboat to the quay on the Carretera Austral, to then continue for 15 minutes by motor vehicle to the Ventisquero Colgante area of Queulat National Park.
-The River Ventisquero runs throughout the glacial moraine valley molded by the Hanging Glacier.
-A short distance from the area’s authorized parking area, and after having passed the hanging bridge that crosses the river, the path that penetrates the start of the woods opens out and then goes round the valley created by the moraine.
+This trip starts by crossing the fjord in a motorboat to our pier on Carretera Austral.
+Then you shall continue during 15 minutes in a vehicle to the Ventisquero Colgante area of Queulat National Park.
+The Ventisquero River runs throughout the glacial moraine valley molded by the Hanging Glacier.
+At short distance from the area’s authorized parking area, and after having passed the hanging bridge that crosses the river, the path that penetrates the beginning of the woods opens out and then goes round the valley created by the moraine.

-A walk for everyone.
-After crossing the fjord by motorboat to the Carretera Austral (Southern Highway), the journey will continue for 15 minutes by vehicle towards the South, to the Ventisquero Colgante (Hanging Glacier) sector.
-After walking approximately 600m along the path that accesses the edge of the Témpanos Lagoon, magnificent panoramas will appear from the Hanging Glacier together with its impressive ice slides.
-A guide will allow you to make the most of the trip with information about the flora, fauna, and geology of the area.
+A walk for all kind of people.
+After crossing the fjord by motorboat towards Carretera Austral (Southern Highway), the journey will continue South for 15 minutes in vehicle to the Ventisquero Colgante (Hanging Glacier) area.
+After walking approximately 600 meters along the path that accesses the edge of the Tempanos Lagoon, magnificent views will appear from the Hanging Glacier together with its impressive ice slides.
+A guide will provide you with information about the flora, fauna, and geology of the area.

 Duration: 3 hours

-With extraordinary botanical variation, this path is located on one of the highest points of the Carretera Austral, one hour by motor vehicle from the jetty of the Lodge.
+With extraordinary botanical variation, this path is located on one of the highest points in Carretera Austral.
+One hour drive is needed from the jetty of the Lodge.
 The extensive and steep snowcaps of Queulat, together with the damp vegetation that cover the lower valleys, represent the spirit of this journey.
-The summits and snowdrifts are terrific on the slopes located to the south of Queulat National Park.
+The summits and snowdrifts areamazing on the slopes located to the south of Queulat National Park.

-The walk starts by penetrating through the lush forest, together with bizarre lichens, fungi, mosses, algae, ferns, and numerous flowers that accompany this route.
+The walk starts by penetrating through the lush fores in which you find bizarre lichens, fungi, mosses, algae, ferns, and numerous flowers that accompany this route.

-The path advances for almost 2km before reaching the River Cascadas.
-The climb continues across the valley, which upon opening offers spectacular panoramas of the area.
-Then the Los Gnomos Lagoon appears, from which the river originated.
+The path advances for almost 2 km before reaching the Cascadas River.
+The road continues across the valley, which offers spectacular panoramas of the area.
+Then Los Gnomos Lagoon appears, from which the river is born.

 The shores are approached by an impressive and steep granite structure upon which the snowdrift sits.
-The footprints of time can be recognized on the rocks, showing the movement of the mass.
-Often chunks of the millenary ice fall into the lagoon.
+The footprints of time can be recognized on the rocks, following the movement of the mass.
+Oftenly some chunks of the millenary ice fall into the lagoon.